dmajda/codie/README.md

 In browser, include the Codie library in your web page or application using the `<script>` tag.
 Codie will be available via the `Codie` global object.

+Using a template is a two-step process.
+First you need to compile the template text into a template function.
+Then you need to call this function with data to be filled into the template.
+Compiling saves time when you use the same template multiple times.

-To create a template, call the `Codie.template` method and pass the template text as a parameter.
-The method will return a template function or throw an exception is the template text is invalid:
+To compile a template, call the `Codie.template` method and pass the template text as a parameter.
+The method will return a template function or throw an exception if the template text is invalid:

     var template = Codie.template('var #{name} = #{value};');

-To fill the template, call the template function and specify the environment object — a context in which the template will be evaluated.
+To fill the template, call the template function and pass an object with data.
 It’s properties will be available as variables in the template.
-The template function will return the generated code:
+The template function will return the filled template:

-    template({ name: "result", value: 42}); // returns "var result = 42;"
+    template({ name: "result", value: 42}); // Returns "var result = 42;".

-To fill the template with different values, just call the template function again with a different environment.
+To fill the template with different values, just call the template function again with a different data.

 Template Syntax
 ---------------

-The template is a string with embedded *commands* and *expressions*.
-Any text which is not a command nor an expression is just copied verbatim to the generated code.
+The template is a string with embedded *expressions* and *commands*.
+Any text which is not an expression nor a command is just copied verbatim to the output.

+### Expressions

+Expressions are just regular JavaScript expressions wrapped into `#{` and `}`.
+They are evaluated and the result is emitted to the output.

 ### Commands

-A command starts with a `#` character followed by the command name and parameters (if any) separated by whitespace.
-The command always starts at the beginning of a line, prefixed only by optional whitespace, and ends at the end of a line.
+Commands start with a `#` character at the beginning of a line, prefixed only by optional whitespace, and followed by the command name and parameters (if any) separated by whitespace.

 The following commands are available:

 #### #for / #end

-Loops over an array and emits code in its body repeatedly (each time with different loop variable value).
+Emits code in its body repeatedly, assigning values from an array to the loop variable sequentially.

-Example:

     #for i in list
       #{i}
     #end

-When passed `{ list: [1, 2, 3] }` as environment it produces:
+With `{ list: [1, 2, 3] }` as data, this template produces:

     1
     2
     3

-All lines in the loop body are unindented by `Codie.indentStep` characters.
-This is necessary so that indentation can be used for template commands but disappears in the generated code at the same time.
+All lines in the loop body are unindented by `Codie.indentStep` characters in the output.
+This is necessary to allow  indentation to be used in the template and to make it disappear in the generated output.

 #### #if / #else / #end

 Emits code in one of its branches depending on the condition.

-Example:

     #if i % 2 == 0
       alert("#{i} is even.");